 NOTE: Collection times are split into one-hour slots to assist with traffic management and event flow.

-CLICK AND COLLECT PLANT REGISTRATIONS OPEN 12noon TUESDAY, 4 MAY 2021.Please check back for booking link once bookings open.
+CLICK AND COLLECT PLANT REGISTRATIONS OPEN 12noon TUESDAY, 4 MAY 2021.SOLD OUT - ONLINE BOOKINGS NOW CLOSED

 One order per household only.
 First order received will be deemed the valid order.

 Registrations close 12noon Monday, 24 May 2021, or until allocation is exhausted.
 1-hour pick up time slots are provided.
 Residents are encouraged to keep to their selected time selections.

 Date: Saturday, 29 May 2021 from 8am - 1pm Venue: Woodlupine Family and Community Centre, 88 Hale Road, Forrestfield.